 The things that influence anxiety vary heavily depending on the person.
-Many people suffer from generalized anxiety disorder which means they have a high-level of anxiety at most points during their lives.
+Many people suffer from a generalized anxiety disorder which means they have a high level of anxiety at most points during their lives.
 However, you may also suffer from phobias (such as claustrophobia) that make life more difficult to handle.
 Other people suffer from stress concerns that may influence their anxiety.

 If you don’t suffer from any of these medical problems, you can still feel anxiety based on life’s circumstances.
 Difficult problems pop up in all our lives and dealing with them can create anxiety.
 This is especially true if these situations feel impossible to solve.
 Do you suffer from any of the following problems:

 - Addiction problems you can’t beat?

 If you answered “yes” to any of these questions, you may be suffering from anxiety.
 This is especially true if you are struggling with drug addiction: nobody wants to be addicted and the negative feelings surrounding addiction can create severe anxiety.

 These feelings are understandable and it is important to know that you aren’t a failure for feeling anxiety or if you have fallen into addiction.
 Both impact millions of people across the country and it’s more than possible to get the help you need to recover.
 But what happens if your anxiety gets out of control?